 The Secretary must ensure that the membership of the WIAC is geographically diverse, and that no two members appointed under clauses (i), (ii), and (vii), above, represent the same State.
-Each member will be appointed for a term of three years, except that the initial terms for members may be one, two, or three years in order to establish a rotation in which one-third of the members are selected each year.
-The Secretary will not appoint a member for any more than two consecutive terms.
-Any member whom the Secretary appoints to fill a vacancy occurring before the expiration of the predecessor's term will be appointed Start Printed Page 13139only for the remainder of that term.
+Each member will be appointed for a term of three years and the Secretary will not appoint a member for any more than two consecutive terms.
+Any member whom the Secretary appoints to fill a vacancy occurring before the expiration of the predecessor's term will be appointed only for the remainder of that term.
 Members of the WIAC will serve on a voluntary and generally uncompensated basis, but will be reimbursed for travel expenses to attend WIAC meetings, including per diem in lieu of subsistence, as authorized by the Federal travel regulations.

 FOR FURTHER INFORMATION CONTACT:

-Steve Rietzke, Division of National Programs, Tools, and Technical Assistance, Office of Workforce Investment (address above); (202) 693-3912; or use the email address for the WIAC, WIAC@dol.gov.Start Signature
+Steve Rietzke, Division of National Programs, Tools, and Technical Assistance, Office of Workforce Investment (address above); (202) 693-3912; or use email address for the WIAC, WIAC@dol.gov.

 BILLING CODE 4510-FN-P